General Surgery Residency Program at Vassar Brothers Medical Center

 Academic Half Day

-All lectures are designed to provide residents with a broad range of knowledge on the ACGME competencies and the SCORE Curriculum concepts.
+All lectures are designed to provide residents with a broad range of knowledge on the ACGME competencies.
+We use the SCORE Curriculum, and we also provide our residents access to True Learn, and other supplemental resource for academic support.

 M&M